GENI-NSF/geni-tools/README.txt

    directory.
 Override that by specifying the -f argument.
 See the aggregate_manager section.
-Note in particular that you name your aggregate manager, and could generate multiple aggregate manager certificates be editing gcf_config and re-running gen-certs.
+Note in particular that you name your aggregate manager, and could generate multiple aggregate manager certificates by editing gcf_config and re-running gen-certs.

-   NOTE: The -r ch-cert.pem is a file name with the CH cert, or better still, a directory with all trusted root certs.
+   NOTE: The -r ch-cert.pem option specifies the name of the file with the CH cert, or better still, a directory with all trusted root certs.
    These certs will be used to verify slices and resource requests from the control frameworks that you have federated with.

    Optional arguments include -H to specify a full hostname, -p to listen on a port other than 8001, and --debug for debugging output.